Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
 Version 1.0.3 Beta [29.09.2012]
+  -Timers that were enabled during a world save will now be re-enabled when a world is loaded.
   -Fixed a bug causing Timers in an AC to be signalized when connected directly.
   -Fixed a bug causing Port Defining Components sometimes not